muhme/joomla-branches-tester/README.md

   MySQLi or PHP Data Objects and the option to use Unix sockets, instead of TCP host).
 * Switching between PHP versions (PHP 7.4 ...
 8.5).
 * Installing Joomla from a cloned `joomla-cms` Git repository.
+* Import a Joomla instance from a ZIP package and an SQL dump.
 * Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
 * Using HTTP and HTTPS.